 Design Failure Mode and Effects Analysis (DFMEA) assesses potential failure modes in the design and their effects, while the Process Flow Diagram (PFD) visually represents the production process.
 Process Failure Mode and Effects Analysis (PFMEA) evaluates potential failure modes in the production process and their effects.
 The control plan outlines the control methods and procedures for the production process.

 Measurement System Analysis (MSA) evaluates the accuracy and reliability of measurement systems.
-Dimensional results verify that the part meets design specifications, and material, performance, and functional test results ensure the part meets all performance and functional requirements.
+Dimensional results helps to also verify that the part meets design specifications, and material, performance, and functional test results ensure the part meets all performance and functional requirements.
 Initial process studies demonstrate that the production process is capable of producing parts within specifications.

-Qualified laboratory documentation includes certification and test results from qualified laboratories.
+Furthermore, qualified laboratory documentation includes certification and test results from qualified laboratories.
 The Appearance Approval Report (AAR) approves the part’s appearance.
 Sample production parts and a master sample are retained for reference, and checking aids are tools and fixtures used to inspect the part.
 The Part Submission Warrant (PSW) is a summary document that certifies the part meets all customer requirements.

 Approval process